Popular Subject Areas

 - Eligibility for courses may be subject to a placement exam and/or prerequisites.

 - Course availability is based on enrollment numbers.

 - You should seek pre-approval for alternate courses in the event of class cancelations.

 - The courses with locals listed below are a sample of the complete academic curriculum catalog available.
-See "Additional Course Offerings to Sample Below" for a link to the complete university catalog.
+See "Go to Host University Course Search Here" for a link to the complete university catalog.

 - Depending on the type of course (ie: courses with international students or courses with locals), the transcripts from the UCSC will reflect contact hours and/or ECTS credits.
 Please be in touch with your home university regarding credit transfer for this program.

 - Credits earned vary according to the policies of your home institution.

 - According to ISA policy and possible visa requirements, you must maintain full-time enrollment status, as determined by your home and host institutions, for the duration of the program.